LeviBorodenko/primify/README.md

 ### Importing the PrimeImage class

 you can also simply import the `PrimeImage` class from `primify.primify_base` and use that class in your own code.
 Take a look at the source code to see what methods and attributes there are.

+### Additional Material

+[Daniel Temkin](http://danieltemkin.com/) wrote a lovely article on his blog [esoteric.codes](https://esoteric.codes) giving some interesting insight and background for this tool.
+You can read it [here](https://esoteric.codes/blog/primify).